-The Muhimbi PDF Converter for SharePoint contains a powerful watermarking engine that can be used to add watermarks to pages as well as adding headers, footers, page numbering and other recurring items.
+The Muhimbi PDF Converter for SharePoint contains a powerful watermarking engine that can be used to add watermarks to Word, Excel, PowerPoint and PDF files, including headers, footers, page numbering and other data.
+A good overview of watermarking MS-office file formats, as well as some caveats you should be aware of, can be found in this blog post.

-Multiple watermarks can be applied to the same page and watermarks can be applied to page ranges, page intervals or certain page types such as portrait or landscape.
+Multiple watermarks can be applied to the same page, and watermarks can be applied to page ranges, page intervals or certain page types such as portrait or landscape8.
+For each watermark it is possible to specify if it should always be displayed or only when printing8.